arez/arez/docs/at_observable.md

 {@file_content: file=arez/doc/examples/at_observable/MyModel.java start_line=@ArezComponent "end_line=^}"}

+The component can also be defined using a pair of abstract getters and setters, in which case the annotation processor will provide a suitable implementation of the getter.
+This often results in shorter, simpler code.
+For example:

+{@file_content: file=arez/doc/examples/at_observable2/MyModel.java start_line=@ArezComponent "end_line=^}"}

 There are additional constraints that are apply when defining observable. i.e. The type of the getter and setter must match.
 These constraints are detailed in the {@api_url: annotations.Observable} API documentation.